thelegumeduprix/twitch-polls/README.md

 ## Creating a New Release

-As follows a step-by-step of how our own relase process.
-It's a combination of GitHub workflows to create a tagged build artefact on a git release branch that can then be imported via a CDN service in the glitch project's basic HTML file.
+This is a step-by-step of our own release process.
+It's a combination of GitHub workflows to create a tagged build artifact on a Git release branch that can then be imported via a CDN service in the Glitch project's basic HTML file.

 ### GitHub Part